villasite/sba/_posts/2019-04-22-holy-week-sba.md

 For Good Friday, SBA held a rosary and stations of the cross, veneration of the cross, and reconciliation service.

-The church remained opened all night Friday and all day for Holy Saturday for prayer and adoration.
+The church remained open all Thursday for adoration, and Friday and Saturday for prayer.
 SBA held Easter Vigil Saturday night with a small reception afterwards.

 <img src="{{ site.baseurl }}/img/choir-easter-2019.jpg" class="img-responsive" alt="Church choir leads clapping praise for Easter Sunday 2019">